-- demonstrate knowledge of Seneca’s language and style;
+- demonstrate an extensive knowledge of Tacitus’ vocabulary and style

 - demonstrate improved knowledge of Latin grammar

 What level is the course and do I need any particular skills?

-This course is suitable if you are an advanced student and have studied Latin at the City Lit for about four years or have an equivalent knowledge of Latin.
-As this course is taught in English, you should be able to follow verbal and written instructions in English and also to take part in class and group discussions on readings.
-Please look at the rest of the course outline carefully to see if you may benefit from support with your English skills to help you take part fully in this class.
+You should have studied Latin for at approximately 5/6 years or have an equivalent advanced knowledge.
+As this course is taught in English, please read the outline carefully to decide if you may benefit from support with your English skills to help you take part fully in this class.